meco-group/impact/README.md

 ## Submitting an issue

-Please submit an issue if you want to report a bug or propose new features.
+Please submit an issue if you want to report a bug or propose new features of the toolchain.